 The coach who wishes to develop students past the beginning stages must move lessons from the mechanical execution of scoring actions "further out" to the preparations that lead to these actions.
 Very advanced fencers score with the simplest of actions: straight thrusts and cuts, parries and ripostes, two-tempo compound actions and simple counter-attacks.
 The preparations that lead to these attacks, however, is where much of the fencing occurs.

 Each fencer maneuvers on the piste, attempting to discover their opponents intentions and reactions while disguising their own.
 It is the success of these maneuvers that determine who will seize the initiate and score.
-Ultimately, this can degenerate into a contest of "…does he know that I know that he knows that I know …".
+Ultimately, this can become a contest of guessing and second guessing.
 Solving THAT problem will be left for another time!

 This is complete redraft of the original article concerning preparations, orignally put on the site in August of 2004.
 This rewrite was done from July to September of 2008.